Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Discussion

 Still, participants felt the realism could be improved in other areas.
 In particular, the sampling mask used for the challenge used pseudo-regular sampling in order to achieve exact 4X and 8X sampling rates.
 This sampling pattern is not equivalent to the perfectly equidistant sampling pattern used on MRI systems, which give acceleration rates slightly less than the target rate due to the densely-sampled center.
 As a result, challenge models are likely to require further fine-tuning training before application to clinical data.

 Another point of feedback centered on the storage and compute resources necessary to participate in the challenge.
 In the 2019 challenge, the storage aspect was mitigated by the inclusion of the single-coil track (which had a smaller download size).
-The single-coil track attracted a lot of engagement, with 25 out of 33 groups submitting to it \cite{knoll2020advancing}.
+The single-coil track attracted a lot of engagement, with 25 out of 33 groups submitting to it~\cite{knoll2020advancing}.
 From the compute angle, the trend towards larger models requires costly hardware.
-Training the baseline End-to-End Variational Network \cite{sriram2020end} requires 32 GPUs, each with 32 GB of memory, for about 3.5 days.
+Training the baseline End-to-End Variational Network~\cite{sriram2020end} requires 32 GPUs, each with 32 GB of memory, for about 3.5 days.
 This level of compute power is not available at many academic centers.
-By comparison, one participant submitted a model trained on only a single GPU.
+By comparison, multiple participants submitted models trained on only a single GPU.
+This was also a topic of feedback from non-participants, with some telling us informally that they did not participate due to compute or storage requirements.
 For the future, researchers felt it would be helpful for the barriers to entry were lower, particularly for academic groups that might have innovative methods but less compute or storage.